 A few years ago I went into the iconic Oxford Street Lush store before heading to a blog event with my friend Rachael of Rachwat (who sadly no longer blogs).
-One of the items we tried out in their ‘experience’ store was this and I remember it being something that I was like “one day, I’ll try that” – and fast forward two years I finally bought it, and then another six months later I actually put it to the test.
+One of the items we tried out in their ‘experience’ store was the Lush Golden Handshake and I remember it being something that I was like “one day, I’ll try that” – and fast forward two years I finally bought it, and then another six months later I actually put it to the test.

 The weather is really taking a toll on my hands the cold spells which keep coming, alongside the redecoration in our house and the constant contact with white spirit has meant that normal hand cream hasn’t really come close to curing the issues I’ve had with the hangnails from hell.